-There’s A Fishy Business Going on in Urbiztondo, Pangasinan
+There’s A Fishy Business Going On in Urbiztondo, Pangasinan

-There’s a fishy business going on in the central part of our province.
-Not the shady kind.
-We’re talking about something slippery, literally.
+We’re talking about something slippery—literally.
 Whiskered, long body, flattened head.
 You’re guessing it right.
 It’s catfish.
 Hito.
 Pantat if you’re speaking our language.
 Whatever we call them, here’s a very interesting fact: they are the silent CEOs of the booming industry at JNS Aqua Farm in Urbiztondo, Pangasinan.

 In the Southeastern United States, it’s a comfort food classic rolled in cornmeal.
 In Hungary, it’s often simmered in paprika sauce and paired with noodles.
-In Southeast Asia like the Philippines, it’s grilled, if not fried, and then eaten with vegetables and spices.
+In Southeast Asian countries like the Philippines, it’s grilled, if not fried, and then eaten with vegetables and spices.
 But catfish is far from stuck in tradition.
 As our culinary tastes evolve, so do the ways we prepare this catfish.
-Here, they offer Filipino-inspired variations like tinapang hito (smoked catfish), catfish shanghai rolls and siomai, sisig hito, gourmet in spanish style, adobo sauce, or if you want a fiery kick, spicy adobo style.
+Here, they offer Filipino-inspired variations like tinapang hito (smoked catfish), catfish shanghai rolls and siomai, sisig hito, gourmet in Spanish style, adobo sauce, or if you want a fiery kick, spicy adobo style.
 These delicious innovations are getting ready to conquer more markets soon.

-Now, if you’re someone who’s ever wondered, “Can I be a fish boss too?”
+Now, if you’re someone who’s ever wondered, “Can I be a fish boss, too?”
 Then, you’re in luck.
 JNS Aqua Farm grows knowledge.
 They grow farmpreneurs.
-They grow job opportunities.
-Not just catfish.
+They grow job opportunities, not just catfish.
 Every so often, they host engaging seminars on sustainable aquaculture, including a crash course in water recirculating system and catfish farming 101.

 /MJGE